George Mastras

-George Mastras Jr. (born April 10, 1966) is an American author, screenwriter, director, and television producer.
-He has worked on all five seasons of the AMC drama Breaking Bad.
+George Mastras Jr. (born April 10, 1966) is a Greek-American novelist, television writer, director, and television producer.

+He has worked on all five seasons of the AMC drama series Breaking Bad.
 He won the Pen USA Literary Award in 2009, won a Primetime Emmy Award in 2013 and 2014 as one of Breaking Bads producers, was nominated for the Edgar Allan Poe Award, and won three Writers Guild of America (WGA) Awards, for his work on the series.
 Mastras is also the author of the novel Fidali's Way (Scribner 2009).

-Biography
+Early life and education

+Mastras grew up in Boston.
+He received a bachelor of arts degree from Yale University, and a Juris Doctor degree from the UCLA School of Law.

+Career

+Prior to writing, he worked as a criminal investigator for the public defender's office, a counselor at a juvenile correctional facility, and a defense attorney in New York City and Los Angeles.